-How Does An EOR Work?
+How Does An Employer Of Record Work?

 An EOR allows businesses to hire international employees without needing to establish a legal entity themselves, or having to familiarize themselves with the laws and regulations in a new employee’s country.